 You can swim in the lake and around the lake there are four barbecue sites with firewood.
 Benches invite you to enjoy the view of the lake and the surrounding mountains.

-On the Titlis there is snow all year round.
+On Mount Titlis there is snow all year round.
 The activities in summer (May to October) differ to a large extent from the winter activities.

-The most popular summer activities at Titlis include:
+The most popular summer activities at Mount Titlis include:

-- Hiking and mountain walking on the Titlis
+- Hiking and mountain walking on Mount Titlis

 - Climbing stick Graustock